What If I Don't See My Operating System?

 If your printer does not support ePrint, go to Setting up and using your non-ePrint capable printer with a Chromebook.
 For non-ePrint capable printers, the printer must connect to a separate Mac or PC to receive print jobs from your Chromebook.
 Print jobs are securely sent to the printer over the web, rather than through a direct connection between the printer and the Chromebook.

-HP Consumer Support Forum: The HP customer community often recommends alternative drivers or workarounds that provide basic functionality for HP printers that are not supported on a specific operating system.
-You can search existing forum threads for available options for your printer and operating system, or you can create a new thread to inquire about alternative options or workarounds.
+The people that participate in the HP Consumer Support Forum often recommend alternative drivers or workarounds that provide basic functionality for HP products that are not supported for a specific operating system.
+You can search existing forum threads for available options, or you can create a new thread to inquire about alternative options or workarounds.

-Third-party forums: You can find alternative driver solutions or workarounds for non-supported operating systems on third-party printer forums.
-Although HP does not support the solutions offered on these forums, they might enable you to use your printer with a non-supported operating system.
+Third-party forums and websites might suggest alternative driver solutions or workarounds that HP does not support that might work with your product.
 Take precautions to protect your computer from viruses or malware before you install any driver or software from a third-party.

 Caution about third-party support websites: Recently, HP has seen an increased number of third-party support websites selling HP driver downloads or diagnostic tools.
 Many of these websites use the HP trademark symbol and claim to be official HP distributers.
-If your printer supports your computer's operating system, HP offers your driver and software at no additional cost through the HP website.
+If your product supports your operating system, HP offers your driver and software at no additional cost through the HP website.
 Use caution when dealing with any website that asks you to pay for HP driver downloads or tools that claim to diagnose your HP products.
-These websites are not affiliated with HP in any way.
+These websites might not be affiliated with HP in any way.